HryniukTaras/KateVr-landing/README.md

   - **Mobile version** with swipes and touch events.
   - **Desktop version** with mouse events.
   - **Context API** for state management and slider control.
+- 📝 **Form validation** — checks for valid email, name, and message.

 ---